Some Patterns of Research in Mathematics: Introduction

 \section{Introduction}

-I confess that the data I am going to present arises from the need to know where I stand with regard to the mass of the mathematicians.
+I confess that the data I am going to present arise from the need to know where I stand with regard to the mass of the mathematicians.
 Jerrold Grossman \cite{Grossman2005} wrote a similar and more detailed survey back in 2005, for he had access to the full data of the MathSciNet database \cite{MathSciNet} but, alas, I do not.
 Further, even if I had a subscription, that does not mean it is available to explore it as extensively as he did.
-Yet I think an update is in order, even if it is only partial, for the panorama has changed substantially in two decades, as we will see.
+Yet I think an update is in order, even if it is only partial, for the panorama has changed substantially in two decades.
+Personally I draw three conclusions from the statistics of the present sample.
+First, the giant component of the mathematical collaboration graph appears to have become even more dominant, while the typical distances within it have been reduced.
+Second, comparisons with the whole MathSciNet population can be misleading without some attention to cohorts, since older and younger careers are mixed in the same archive.
+Third, collaboration now seems to occur earlier and more extensively, making the contemporary mathematical career structurally more of a collective endeavour than the one described by Grossman.

-Thus first I sampled the database.
-I noticed that many identifiers have six digits, so I tried to find 000001 or other small ones, but they were absent.
-I persisted until I found a first valid identifier among powers of ten, and I did the same to discover a rough upper bound.
-Once I had them, I sampled at random from the interval using an online natural random number generator, but I abandoned this approach after the first 25 entries.
+Thus first I probed the database.
+Since many MathSciNet author identifiers have six digits, I tested powers of ten and nearby values.
+Then I sampled uniformly from the interval of width $899000$.
+This yielded $343$ valid profiles from $500$ random identifiers, and continued sampling until obtaining $401$ valid ones.

-Then I generated a sample of random numbers of size $500$ with a scientific programming language.
-After sequentially entering the identifiers, only $343$ of them were valid.
-Hence the proportion of valid identifiers is around $0.69$, and considering that the interval's width is $899000$, it means there are roughly $6.2\times 10^{5}$ mathematicians in the database, which is about twice the number Grossman reported.
-I generated another batch of random identifiers until I completed $401$ data points.

-With that sample, the estimated proportion of mathematicians whose first publication predates 2005 is $64.1$ \%, and since in that year the total was about $3.34\times 10^{5}$, this yields an independent estimate of $5{.}21\times 10^{5}$ mathematicians today.
+With that sample, the estimated proportion of author profiles whose first publication predates 2005 is $64.1$ \%, and since in that year the total was about $3.34\times 10^{5}$, this yields an independent estimate of $5{.}21\times 10^{5}$ author profiles today.